Leschonander/SenateVideoScraper/README.md

 ## Requirements

-A `requirments.txt` file is linked in the repository.
+A `requirements.txt` file is linked in the repository.
 While more then 3 packages are listed, the main 3 packages to work with the scraper are:

 * Beautiful Soup